The following checklist is to help the Buyer in the purchase and transfer of shares in a company.

-The prospectus requirements only apply to securities which are unlisted (even though the subject of an application for listing - i.e. initial public offering) when the offer is made.
-Secondary offers of securities which are already admitted to official listing, even if made to the public, do not require listing particulars nor a prospectus.
+The prospectus requirements only apply to securities that are unlisted (even though the subject of an application for listing - i.e. initial public offering) when the offer is made.
+Secondary offers of securities that are already admitted to official listing, even if made to the public, do not require listing particulars nor a prospectus.

 There are various exemptions from the prospectus requirement.
 The most useful exemption which is relied on for offerings of securities is that relating to certain "Professional Investors" without preparing a prospectus.
 Different jurisdictions may have slightly different definitions of "Professional Investors".
 Please check with your local legal counsel.

-An Initial Public Offer (also known as an "IPO"), shares of a company is being introduced to the public to be traded on a stock exchange for the first time.
+In an Initial Public Offer (also known as an "IPO"), shares of a company are introduced to the public to be traded on a stock exchange for the first time.
 Access to the retail market may be obtained through: